Decentralized Cross-Blockchain Asset Transfers

 \section{Abstract}

-Today, solutions for cross-blockchain asset transfers are either tailored for specific assets, require certain means of cross-blockchain communication, or neglect finality guarantees that prevent assets from getting lost in transit.
+Today, several solutions for cross-blockchain asset transfers exist.
+However, these solutions are either tailored to specific assets or neglect finality guarantees that prevent assets from getting lost in transit.

-In this paper, we present a cross-blockchain asset transfer protocol that supports arbitrary assets, is adaptable to different means of cross-blockchain communication, and adheres to requirements such as finality.
+In this paper, we present a cross-blockchain asset transfer protocol that supports arbitrary assets and adheres to finality requirements.
 The ability to freely transfer assets between blockchains may increase transaction throughput and provide developers with more flexibility by allowing them to design digital assets that leverage the capacities and capabilities of multiple blockchains.